urbit/urbit.org-reloaded/content/using/operations/creating-a-comet.md

 +++
 title = "Creating a Comet"
-descriptions = "Comets are disposable identities you can use on the live network." weight = 4 aliases = ["/docs/using/creating-a-comet/"]
+description = "Comets are disposable identities you can use on the live network." weight = 4 aliases = ["/docs/using/creating-a-comet/"]
 +++